MUSC Bulletin | College of Nursing

 When a student’s cumulative GPA falls below 2.0, the student will be placed on academic probation.
 To be removed from academic probation, the student must raise the cumulative GPA to 2.0 by the end of the next semester.
 The student must also successfully complete the nursing course in which a grade below 2.0 was earned.
 Failure to do so will result in dismissal from the program.

 Students registered in the College of Nursing will receive written warnings of unsatisfactory theory and/or clinical performance in any nursing course.
-When possible, a warning will be issued on or about the midterm period.
+A warning will be issued at any time there is an academic (including clinical) performance issue.
 Students will sign the “Academic Warning Form” with an evaluation indicating areas for improvement.
 It will be sent to student’s faculty advisor, the Associate Dean for Academics and a copy is placed in the student’s academic record.

 Dismissal from the Program